acronis/ui-component-library/packages/documentation/guide/onboarding.md

 - [ ] Check access to the UI component library repository
 - [ ] Fork the UI component library repository

-## Review the contribution guidelines

-Before contributing to the UI component library, please review the contribution guidelines.
-The guidelines provide information on how to contribute to the UI component library.

 ## Git account

 To contribute to the UI component library, you need a GitHub account.

 To contribute with pull requests, you just need to fork the UI component library repository.

 If you need special access, as access to GitHub project, or you want to maintain some features please contact the UI component library team.

 ## Review the contribution process

-Before contributing to the UI component library, please review the contribution process.
+Before contributing to the UI component library, please review the [contribution guidelines](https://acronis.github.io/ui-component-library/guide/contribution.html).
-The process provides information on how to contribute to the UI component library.
+The guidelines provide information on how to contribute to the UI component library.

 ## Get comfortable with the UI component library